Cuba is Not Its Beaches or Its Whores

 After inhaling the nicotine-drenched cylinder, we hit the different naves and soaked up in Cuban art.
 I must confess that I feel a bit overwhelmed, saturated with so much to see.

-We’re on nave 1, local DJs Obi and Joan Coffigny are spinnin’ deep house tracks, there’s a shitload of people dancing and weirdly, it feels like a 90’s rave.
+We’re on Nave 1, local DJs Obi and Joan Coffigny are spinnin’ deep house tracks, there’s a shitload of people dancing, and weirdly, it feels like a 90’s rave.

 Photo: FAC

-23:05:02 After a brief but violent encounter with a wall that messed up my glasses in nave 5, we chill at nave 2 where they have a photography exhibit… I need some recoup time after splitting my cheek bone in half.
+23:05:02 After a brief but violent encounter with a wall that messed up my glasses in nave 5, we chill at nave 2 where they have a photography exhibit… I need some recoup time after splitting my cheekbone in half.

 Photo: LaPhoenikera.com

-All programmed events are done, some peeps are dispersed throughout the other naves, confabulating erotic plans, others just dancing to sassy jams.
+All programmed events are done.
+Some peeps are dispersed throughout the other naves, confabulating erotic plans, others just dancing to sassy jams.

 Quick note: The programming at this place changes every 3 months, what we saw most-likely will change, but you’ll surely experiment some bad-ass art.

-Most people believe this is a private venture initiated lead by musician X Alfonso and other artists when really it’s a center of the Cuban Ministry of Culture in conjunction with some Cuban artists.
+Most people believe this is a private venture initiated by musician X Alfonso and other artists when it’s a center of the Cuban Ministry of Culture in conjunction with some Cuban artists.
 Only the bars are operated by private contractors.
 The Cuban government knows how to milk the tourists’ tit.

 Bellas Artes, Revolution Museum, etc.